CDC issues new eviction ban for most of US through October 3 | Politics

 Treasury Secretary Janet Yellen briefed House Democrats Tuesday about the work underway to ensure the federal housing aid makes it to renters and landlords.
 She provided data so that lawmakers could see how their districts and states are performing with distributing the relief, according to a person on the call.

 Yellen said on the call, according to this person, she agrees that ''we need to bring every resource to bear” and that she appreciated the Democrats' efforts and wants ''to leave no stone unturned.”
-As the eviction crisis mounted, the White House frequently said Biden was doing all he could under legal constraints.
-The administration had repeatedly resisted another extension because the Supreme Court appears likely to block it.
-When the court allowed the eviction ban to remain in place through the end of July by a 5-4 vote, one justice in the majority, Brett Kavanaugh, wrote that Congress would have to act to extend it further.

-As the initial moratorium expired, the administration emphasised many Americans will be able to stay housed with money already approved for aid and other efforts underway.
-The White House noted that state-level efforts to stop evictions would spare a third of the country from evictions over the next month.

-Still, Biden faced stinging criticism, including from some in his own party, that he was slow to address the end of the moratorium.
-Some people were at immediate risk of losing their homes.
+The CDC put the initial eviction ban in place as part of the COVID-19 response when jobs shifted and many workers lost income.
+The ban was intended to hold back the spread of the virus among people put out on the streets and into shelters, but it also penalised landlords who lost income as a result.

+National Apartment Association president and CEO Bob Pinnegar said the organization “has always held the same position -- the eviction moratorium is an unfunded government mandate that forces housing providers to deliver a costly service without compensation and saddles renters with insurmountable debt.”
+Democratic lawmakers said they were caught by surprise by Biden's initial decision to end the moratorium even though the CDC indicated in late June that it probably wouldn't extend the eviction ban beyond the end of July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)